Pruning Ornamental Plants in the Landscape (B 961)Download PDF

 Attach the framework to a masonry wall with special anchoring devices.
 Your local hardware supplier should carry masonry staples or concrete nails for this purpose.
 Lead expansion shields or plastic rawl plugs can be placed in the mortared joints between bricks.

-Some garden centers sell vine ties (small plastic discs with twist-ties imbedded in them for holding branches) that attach to masonry or wooden walls.
+Some garden centers sell vine ties (small plastic discs with twist-ties embedded in them for holding branches) that attach to masonry or wooden walls.
 They are not as permanent and as strong as framework anchored into the wall, however.

 Formal espaliers require regular pruning and training to maintain their shape.
 Prune branches that grow outward away from the intended pattern.
 Tie branches to the support to keep them in place.
 Be careful to prune flowering ornamentals according to the proper line.

 Topiary is another form of plant sculpture that originated with the Romans and became popular in European formal gardens.
 A topiary is a plant that has been pruned to an unnatural form, such as a geometric shape or a whimsical animal.
 Some topiaries, called “stuffed” or “mock” topiaries, are vines trained to grow on the outside of wire frames.
 Other topiaries, such as the life-like characters you see at Walt Disney amusement parks, are plants trained to grow within a wire frame.

 Plants often shaped into topiaries are boxwood, Japanese holly, yaupon holly, ligustrum, arborvitae, juniper, yew and podocarpus.